theshock/atomjs/README.md

 Distributed under terms of MIT or LGPL.

-Documentation: see [Docs folder](/theshock/atomjs/tree/master/Docs) for description of Atom core and bundled plugins
+Documentation: see [Docs folder](/theshock/atomjs/tree/master/Docs) for description of Atom core and bundled plugins.